sudoswap/lssvm-docs/docs/reference/wrapped-pools.md

 You can read a pool's ETH balance using the `balance` property.
 To determine the pool's NFT balance, call `balanceOf()` on the NFT contract itself.

-For ERC20 pairs, the `token()` view exposes the token's contract address.
-To determine ERC20 balance, call `balanceOf()` on the token contract.

 ### Example

 ``` sol